heysash/cc-cleanline/README.md

 - **Configuration**: Hot-reloadable via `cc-cleanline.config.sh` with cost display options
 - **Output Format**: Consistent 3-line layout for reliable parsing

+## Experimental Features 🐰

+*"Curiouser and curiouser..." - Alice*

+Some say there are hidden pathways in the configuration files, waiting for the truly curious developer to discover them.
+What secrets lie behind innocent-looking settings?
+What happens when boredom meets code?

+> *Follow the white rabbit...*
+> *The rabbit hole goes deeper than you think.*

+For those who dare to explore beyond the clean facade, remember: not all features are documented, and not all documentation tells the whole truth.
+Sometimes the most delightful discoveries come from reading between the lines... or perhaps from a simple boolean that asks "What's this?"

+*The Matrix has CC CleanLine, and CC CleanLine has you.*

+---

+**Hint for the sleepless coders:** The configuration holds more than colors and labels.
+Those who work past midnight might find unexpected companions in their status line.
+Easter eggs are not just for Sunday.

 ## Author

 Created by [Sascha Rahn](https://github.com/heysash) • [heysash.com](https://heysash.com)